Horse Showing Arena Geography

 If you become a better rider, your horse will become a better horse.

 Want to see a perfectly executed horsemanship pattern?
-See what judges liked about this winning horse and rider combo by watching A Judge's Perspective: 2016 Select Horsemanship World Champion.
+See what judges liked about this winning horse and rider by watching A Judge's Perspective: 2016 Select Horsemanship World Champion.